laurakond/Once-Upon-a-Time/README.md

 - As a user, I want to be able to skip the instructions and go straight to the game.
 - As a user, I want to see the game customised based on my name and gender.
 - As a user, I want to be able to decide to finish the game once reached a certain stage of the game.
+As a user, I want to be able to proceed to the next stage of the game after the first part is finished.
 - As a user, I want to return to the main screen after the game has finished.

 ### Flowcharts
 I used [Lucidchart](https://lucid.app/) for creating logic and structure of the game.
-The flowchart of the projects were split between two screens due to limited use of blocks per one chart.
+The flowchart of the project were split between two screens due to limited use of blocks per one chart.

-- MVP flowchart
+- MVP flowchart:

 ![flowchart-mvp](documentation/flowcharts/mvp-flowchart.jpeg)

-- Future feature flowchart
+- Future feature flowchart:

 ![flowchart-mvp](documentation/flowcharts/chapter3.jpeg)